hpssjellis/multi-language-edgeimpulse-tutorial-vision-cell-phone/README.md

 #### 4
 # Edge Impulse Web App Unknown

 Make sure the label says "unknown" before taking about 50 images of things that do not look like "pens".
-Note: There is a small advantage to make you labels numerical by putting a number directly before the label "0unknown"
+Note: There is a small advantage to make your labels numerical by putting a number directly before the label.
+For example:  "0unknown"

 <img src="https://user-images.githubusercontent.com/5605614/190932549-b12f03d2-0416-4d1f-9966-ea1df91285b2.png" title="Unknown" width=300 />